appscode/blog/content/post/kubeform-announcement/index.md

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).

-To join public discussions with the Kubeform community, join us in the [Kubernetes Slack team](https://appscode.slack.com/messages/C8NCX6N23/details/) channel `#kubeform`.
+To join public discussions with the Kubeform community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C8NCX6N23/details/) channel `#kubeform`.
 To sign up, use our [Slack inviter](https://slack.appscode.com/).

 To receive product announcements, follow us on [Twitter](https://twitter.com/kubeform).